Fonts on Macintosh: Mac OS X / macOS

 macOS includes a software rasterizer that supports PostScript.
 Thus eliminating the need for the Adobe Type Manager Light program.
 The built-in text editing supports advanced typesetting features such as adjustable kerning and baseline, as well as a few OpenType features.

 Support for QuickDraw GX fonts was dropped in macOS in favor of TrueType fonts using AAT features.
 Bitmap fonts are only used on screen if there is a corresponding vector form (which is always used in printing).

-Since OS X v10.3 (Panther), a utility called Font Book has been included with the operating system allowing users to easily install fonts and do basic font management.
+Since Mac OS X Panther, a utility called Font Book has been included with the operating system allowing users to easily install fonts and do basic font management.

+In Mac OS X Snow Leopard (2009), Apple abandoned its proprietary .dfont format, instead bundling many fonts in the TrueType Collection format which was supported since Mac OS 8.5.

 Third-party font managers

 As desktop publishing took off and PostScript and other outline font formats joined the bitmap fonts, the need for unified font management grew.
 A number of third parties have created tools, such as Suitcase, for managing font sets.
 For example, they allowed enabling or disabling fonts on-the-fly, and storing fonts outside of their normal locations.
 Some even allow the use of Windows .ttf font files natively on systems prior to macOS.